|Diggin for one (#47181095)|

 |Please e-mail me if you would like any of my memorials removed.
 Be sure to use FIND A GRAVE in the subject line, otherwise, I will not open your email.|

-I will be happy to transfer any Elmwood Cemetery in Grayling, Michigan memorial, all others I am related.
-Please remember to provide your Find A Grave member number when requesting transfers.
+I will be happy to transfer any Elmwood Cemetery in Grayling, Michigan memorial, except those to whom I am related.
+Please remember to request a transfer through the "edit" format and provide your Find A Grave member number.

 Please enter "FINDAGRAVE" in the subject line, for all emails, I will not read otherwise.